djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 What are some of your experiences from working at startups?
 I'd love to hear from you!

 <div class="crosspost-container post-container">
-This article is cross-posted from my <a href="https://medium.com/@djpardis/startup-advice-e9459d6c1ebb" target="_blank" rel="noopener">original publication on Medium</a>.
+This article is cross-posted from my original publication on <a href="https://medium.com/@djpardis/startup-advice-e9459d6c1ebb" target="_blank" rel="noopener">Medium</a>.
 </div>